Start page

 On materials of (I.V.
 Chechushkov, A.V.
 Yepimakhov, p.
 207)

-Turkic tribes that have crossed the Volga began to settle on the territory of modern Kazakhstan and further to the east, following the order formed by location of the settlement sites on the Urheimat.
-The Yakuts, having populated the extreme eastern area of the whole Turkic territory, so moved as the first northerner of Lake Balkhash in the direction of Lake Baikal.
+Turkic tribes that crossed the Volga began to settle on the territory of modern Kazakhstan and further to the east, following the order formed by the location of the settlement sites on the Urheimat.
+The Yakuts, having populated the extreme eastern area of the whole Turkic territory, so moved as the first northern of Lake Balkhash in the direction of Lake Baikal.
 Subsequently, they went up the Lena River to places of their present habitat.
-Following them, came the ancestors of Tuva people, which we conventionally call Tuba.
+Following them, came the ancestors of the Tuva people, which we conventionally call Tuba.
 They reached the headwaters of the Yenisei and are living there now.
-The ancestors of their modern neighbors in the Altai Mountains were also neighbors on the Urheimat.
-The Khakasses, Kamasins, Shorts, Chulym Tatars are residing northerner of them now.
-They all speak closely related languages derived from a patern language, which we conventionally call Khakas, which area occupied the northern part of Turkish territory on the Urheimat.
-Obviously, they have moved as more northerly flow, and behind them moved their southern neighbors Kirghiz.
-Certain time they had to occupy neighboring territories in Siberia, but later the Kyrgyz moved to Central Asia, where they are living now.
+The ancestors of their modern neighbors in the Altai Mountains were also neighbors in the Urheimat.
+The Khakasses, Kamasins, Shorts, and Chulym Tatars are residing north of them now.
+They all speak closely related languages derived from a paternal language, which we conventionally call Khakas, which area occupied the northern part of Turkish territory on the Urheimat.
+They moved as more northerly flow, and behind them moved their southern neighbors Kirghiz.
+At certain times they had to occupy neighboring territories in Siberia, but later the Kyrgyz moved to Central Asia, where they are dwelling now.
 In order of priority, the common ancestors of modern Kazakhs and Nogai moved after the Kyrgyz.
 The Kazakhs gradually colonized the large area from the Lower Volga to the Altai Mountains and the Nogai have recently returned to Europe.
 The last of the Turks, who crossed the Volga, moved ancestors of modern Uzbeks and Uighurs, which we call generalized Qarluqs (see map below).

 Along the right bank of the Syr Darya River the Qarluqs reached the lower reaches of the Zarafshan River, where and in the near areas the Uzbeks dwell at present.
 The Uighurs populate the Xinjiang-Uyghur Autonomous Region of China.
 They should not be confused with Sary Uighurs speaking a language similar to Khakass.
 They dwell in Gansu province in northern China, to the east of Xinjiang.
 By which way did get they there, hard to say but the way of the Qarluks can be restored by archaeological finds: